ThatMishakov/pmOS/README.md

 **Drivers**
 - [X] PS/2
-  - [X] Keyboard
+  - [ ] Keyboard - was working, but is now broken after porting to RISC-V
   - [ ] Mouse
-- [x] i8042
+- [ ] i8042
-  - Probably works, but it's untested and disabled after recent changes
+  - Broken after porting to RISC-V
 - [ ] ATA/Bulk storage
+  - [ ] AHCI
+    - [X] Controller detection and initialization
+    - [X] Device detection
+    - [X] DMA
+    - [X] interrupts handling
+    - [ ] Reading and writing - Want to implement working set first to read directly to kernel cache
+    - [ ] NVMe
 - [ ] USB
-- [ ] Serial/Parallel
+- [X] Serial/Parallel - ns16550 using interrupts for receiving and sending.
+Works on RISC-V, missing IO ports stuff and untested on x86.
+- [X] PCI/PCIe
+  - [x] Device detection
+  - [x] Legacy interrupt routing - Works on x86, broken on RISC-V, likely easy to fix
-- [ ] PCI/PCIe
+  - [ ] MSI/MSI-X
 - [ ] Network cards
-- [ ] Timers
-  - [x] HPET
-    Untested, was working before
 - [ ] virtio
   - [ ] virtio-user-input
+- [X] ACPI (using uACPI)
+  - [X] Initialization
+  - [X] IRQ routing
+  - [X] Power button (interrupt) and shutting down
+  - [ ] EC driver - Needed for ACPI to work on a Macbook 😊

 **Userland**
 - [ ] Terminal
 - [ ] GUI
-- [ ] C Library
+- [ ] C/POSIX Library - a buch of functions are implemented, but a lot more are missing
-  TODO: Enumerate what's done.
-Very incomplete, but enough stuff is implemented to compile GCC C++ library and stuff

 **Languages/Runtimes**
+- [X] LLVM/Clang patch
 - [X] Hosted GCC cross-compiler
 - [X] C and its runtime (using homemade C/POSIX library)
 - [X] C++ and libstdc++ (and other) runtime(s) - Compiling and working but a lot of C library functions are missing
-- [X] Go and libgo runtime - Compiling, but untested and probably broken for now.
+- [X] Go and libgo runtime with GCC - Compiling, but untested and probably broken for now.
 Also, exec-stuff is missing

-## Architecture

-The OS is based on a microkernel architecture, with the idea of running drivers and services in the userspace.
-The kernel currently has physical and virtual memory managers, scheduling, interrupts, IPC and permissions managed inside it.
-Of the process management, the kernel only knows about tasks, with (POSIX) processes and threads being an abstraction on top of it, being managed in a userspace

-The executables in ELF format are used

-The system supports booting by the limine protocol.
-In the past, multiboot2 was used with a stage 2 bootloader, but it was replaced by limine, since it works on both x86_64 and RISC-V. The kernel is loaded by limine, which initializes itself and starts the first user space task from a module called "bootstrap".
-It then recieves some info from the kernel and list of modules, moved to memory objects and starts those up, and maps itself as a root filesystem.

 ## Known issues